jpfaraco/zwicky/README.md

 # Zwicky Box Idea Generator

-An AI-powered web application that helps you generate innovative ideas using the Zwicky Box (morphological analysis) method combined with Claude AI.
+An AI-powered web application that helps you generate innovative ideas using the Zwicky Box (morphological analysis) method combined with OpenAI's GPT-4o Mini via Vercel AI Gateway.

 ## Features

-- **AI-Powered Attribute Generation**: Automatically generate relevant attributes (dimensions) with guiding questions for your challenge using Claude AI
+- **AI-Powered Attribute Generation**: Automatically generate relevant attributes (dimensions) with guiding questions for your challenge using AI
 - **Interactive Zwicky Box Interface**: Full CRUD operations for attributes, questions, and items
 - **Editable Guiding Questions**: Each attribute includes an editable question to help users think of relevant items
 - **Smart Item Selection**: Select specific items or let the system randomly choose for exploration